-The two-fold mission of Assessment and Institutional Research is 1) to support the continuous improvement of student learning through planning, support, and training for assessment processes; and 2) to provide relevant, unbiased information for strategic planning and external reporting.
+The two-fold mission of AIR is: 1) to support the continuous improvement of student learning through planning, support, and training for assessment processes; and 2) to provide relevant, unbiased information for strategic planning and external reporting.

 The mission of AIR is met through the following goals:

-- Coordinate external reporting of institutional statistics to state and federal agencies (IPEDS, WAICU, NCA/HLC), accrediting agencies, non-profit associations, and other organizations;
+- Coordinate external reporting of institutional statistics to state and federal agencies (IPEDS, WAICU, HLC), accrediting agencies, non-profit associations, and other organizations.

-- Maintain a web site to communicate commonly requested information and to highlight materials that may be broadly useful for planning, assessment, evaluation, and decision making;
+- Maintain a website to communicate commonly requested information and highlight materials that may be broadly useful for planning, assessment, evaluation, and decision making.

 - Manage data by creating and maintaining a data warehouse containing longitudinal information on applicants, enrolled students, alumni, academic programs, instruction, and personnel.